-Our executive compensation program is designed to be competitive and appropriately balance our goals of attracting, engaging and retaining our executive officers and driving company performance.
-To align our executive officers' interests with those of our stockholders and to motivate and reward individual initiative and effort, a substantial portion of each executive officer's total target annual direct compensation opportunity is "at-risk," meaning the amounts paid to each executive officer will vary based on our Company performance and their contributions to that performance.
+Our executive compensation program is designed to be competitive and to appropriately balance our goals of attracting, engaging and retaining our executive officers and driving company performance.
+To align our executive officers' interests with those of our stockholders and to motivate and reward individual initiative and effort, a substantial portion of each executive officer's total target annual direct compensation opportunity is "at-risk," meaning the amounts paid to each executive officer will vary based on our Company performance and such executive officer's contributions to that performance.